Hoists

 • Be braced or guyed (irrespective of height), be supported by a lateral brace, not more than 6 metres above base and at least every 6 metres thereafter or guyed (for material hoists only)

-• Be fitted with guardrails, mid rails and gates; platform gates may incorporate a fold down section to bridge the gap between the platform and landing.
+• Be fitted with platform gates that may incorporate a fold down section to bridge the gap between the platform and landing.
 Chain or rope is not acceptable as a gate

 • QLD Be fitted with a constant pressure switch or device to prevent inadvertent operation.

-• NSW, QLD and VIC – Have landing gates at least 1.8 metres high and have integrated, gate-interlocked circuit wiring.
+• WA - Have landing gates at least 1.8 metres high and equipped with integrated, gate-interlocked circuit wiring.

-Power cables must be appropriately restrained with sufficient guides for the prevailing conditions.
+• Have power cables appropriately restrained with sufficient guides for the prevailing conditions.

 The cable drum must be loaded evenly with cable, to prevent any freefall.

-Potential falling objects related to during the installation, climbing and dismantling of the hoist should be managed in accordance with
+• The potential risk of falling objects during the installation, climbing, maintenance and dismantling of the hoist should be managed in accordance with

 • Section: Working and Heights and consider: